ramonberrios/career-development/impostersyndrome.md

 With this explanatory style Mike is at risk of giving up on himself, is less likely to try again and is also more vulnerable to depression.

-##### In contrast, Ben is an optimist.
+##### In contrast, Ike is an optimist.
 Faced with the identical setback he assumes the cause is

 * non-personal (the best canidate got it)